openworm/bionet/README.md

 additionally mirrors the interneuron configuration of the other network.

-Bionet was inspired by OpenWorm (openworm.org), a project to model the C Elegans nematode worm in a high fidelity artificial creature.
+Bionet was inspired by OpenWorm (openworm.org), a project to model the
+C. elegans nematode worm in a high fidelity artificial creature.
 Although the connectome (neural network) of the worm is known, it is not known how it produces sensory-motor behaviors.
 Bionet is an attempt to do this.
-A network containing the C Elegans connectome is supplied with the distribution: CElegans_network.txt.
+A network containing the C. elegans connectome is supplied with the distribution: CElegans_network.txt.
 This network has random weights and can be used to produce sensory-motor behavior sequences.
 The goal is to evolve other networks that perform the same behaviors, not knowing the original network weights.
-Since C Elegans has close to 4000 synapses, this is a daunting task.
-However, accomplishing it would be a huge step toward programming an artificial C Elegans.
+Since C. elegans has close to 4000 synapses, this is a daunting task.
+However, accomplishing it would be a huge step toward programming an artificial C. elegans.

+In addition to bionet, see the CElegans/Readme.txt for related projects that are specific to C. elegans.

 ##Required packages: